Free Workbook DER DIE DAS in 5 Days

 • Learn the plural, always with the gender DIE, on the 4th evening.

-• Repeat what you learned on the 5th evening.
+• Repeat what you learned on the 5th evening and thereafter whenever and wherever you have time.

 Use colors: